TGS

 Drivers advised to plan their summer journeys around hopgrove roundabout improvements

-seen at 18:23, 21 July in The Office of Rail Regulation News - national.
+seen at 18:23, 21 July in The Office of Rail Regulation News - national (Our copy).

 The Highways Agency is advising road-users of possible delays along parts of the A64 near York during the summer school holidays, as drivers head to the coast.